thesushilsharma/Zodiac/README.md

 - **Horoscope Display**: View your personalized horoscope text in a dedicated section.
 - **Clean and Responsive UI**: Tailwind CSS ensures a beautiful and responsive layout across different devices.

+## Data Source

+- Fetches horoscopes data from [API]()

+## Usage:

+- Visit the application in your browser.
+- Select your zodiac sign from the dropdown menu.
+- Choose your desired horoscope timeframe:
+    - Today
+    - Tomorrow
+    - Yesterday
+    - Weekly
+    - Monthly
+    - Specific Date (enter in YYYY-MM-DD format)
+- Click the "Get Horoscope" button.
+- Your personalized horoscope will be  displayed below.

 ## Prerequisites

 - Node.js installed on your machine